YarNhoj/npug/landslide/slides/npug.md

 There are over 22 thousand projects on github related to docker.

-A quick google search reveals
+A quick google search reveals a lot of hits

 Docker + Cisco = 500k